I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Good idea.

-That rope over there is supporting the chandelier.
-If we cut it down, we could get that envelope.
+That rope is supporting the chandelier.
+If we cut it down, we could get the envelope.

 This rope isn't tied to a hook or anything, looks like it just goes straight into the wall.